tinymce/tinymce-docs/enterprise/premium-skins-and-icon-packs/index.md

 ---
 layout: default
-title: Premium Skins and Icon Packs
+title: Tiny Skins and Icon Packs
-title_nav: Premium Skins and Icon Packs
+title_nav: Tiny Skins and Icon Packs
 description: Quickly give TinyMCE a new look.
 keywords: skin skins icon icons material bootstrap customize theme
 ---

-The Premium Skins and Icon Packs lets you quickly give {{site.productname}} a new look.
+The {{site.prem_skins_icons}} lets you quickly give {{site.productname}} a new look.
 Just choose one of our pre-made skins and icon packs.

 ### How to use a premium skin